reldrid3/Amazon_Vine_Analysis/README.md

 Of the Vine reviews, 51.06% of them were 5 stars, while 38.70% of the non-Vine reviews were 5 stars.

 ### Conclusions
-If you only look at the percentages, it looks like there is a clear increase in the number of 5 star reviews coming from paid reviewers compared to unpaid reviewers.
-However, there were only 94 Vine reviews that fit our criteria, so the power of any statistical correlation is likely less than it should be.
+If you only look at the percentages, it looks like there is a clear increase in the number of 5 star reviews coming from paid reviewers compared to unpaid reviewers - a clear positivity bias.
+However, there were only 94 Vine reviews that fit our criteria, so the statistical power of any inference we make is possibly less than we'd like.

 #### Additional Analyses
-- A statistical test (such as a t-test) could provide better statistical significance to the difference between percentages that we see here.
+- A statistical test (such as a t-test) could provide better statistical significance to the difference between percentages that we see here, as well as determine whether or not 94 paid reviews is a large enough sample size.
 - Especially with a small population, we should join tables and see if any of the paid (or unpaid) reviews were made by the same person (same `customer_id`).
 It could be that only one or two reviewers are biased by their pay, and simply have reviewed a number of products to supplement their income, rather than the population as a whole.
 This could also be done by examining the reviewers and their average scores, rather than the reviews themselves, to look for outliers.